towersvault/shinpokered/README.md

 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

 Download the IPS patch file of the version you want and apply it to its respective USA rom.
+The "_origback" ips patches are alternatives for red & blue that keep the original back sprites.
 Always apply patches to a fresh USA ROM or else strange glitches will occur.

 ***Now includes Pokemon Green!***